TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          \- Minimized values not allowed: Must do this: selected="selected"

-         Please see the class t3lib\_parsehtml for details.
+         Please see the class TYPO3\CMS\Core\Html\HtmlParser
+         (t3lib\_parsehtml) for details.

-         You can enable this function by the following values:
+         You can enable this function with the following values:

          **all** = the content is always processed before it may be stored in cache.